Lea Michele Shows Off Her Tan In A Yellow Bikini In Sultry Photo

 Earlier this month, Inquisitr reported that Michele shared a very sultry video with her Instagram Stories account followers while wearing a skimpy orange bikini.

-Lea posted a quick video on her account that showed her zooming in and out on her body in the bright two piece.
+Lea posted a quick video on her account that showed her zooming in and out on her body in the bright two-piece.

 Shortly before that, Inquisitr confirmed that the Glee alumnus was proudly showing off her toned body once again in celebration of the Fourth of July as she flaunted her flat stomach in a red swimsuit with blue and white shorts.